 One conservation job, 600 applicants.
 Even for a notoriously competitive sector, it seems an impossibly high number.
-But we recently heard from two conservation employers who received over 500 and 600 applicants each for single job openings.
+But during Covid 19, we heard from two conservation employers who received over 500 and 600 applicants each for single job openings.

 High volumes of applications are most common for highly-appealing entry-level and early career roles, where there is often a bottleneck of applicants – both graduates and career switchers – seeking to start their careers.
 But few conservation employers, particularly smaller organisations, have the systems or resources to manage this volume of applications.
 Imagine the staff hours it takes just to screen and shortlist hundreds of applications, let alone provide individual feedback to unsuccessful applicants.

 Meanwhile, at Conservation Careers we often hear from conservation job seekers who are struggling to receive feedback from employers to improve their applications and boost their employability.
 Many are devastated when they’re unsuccessful, but don’t know how to improve their chances.

 It’s a lose-lose-lose situation for employers, applicants and the conservation sector!